y4my4my4m/kde-shader-wallpaper/README.md

 Notes:
 - Performance may vary depending of your specs, but it's actually not all that resource intensive, depends on the shader too.
-- This requires 3D Acceleration in order to work.
-If you are running this in a virtual machine make sure you enable it.
 - If you modify the shaders and want to see the changes, the KDE Wallpaper QtQuick App itself needs to be restart, I recommend simply to pkill plasmashell and restart it.

 Videos: